The Basque Coast Cycling Holiday

 How far do I cycle each day on this tour?

 There are two options on each day, one shorter route and one which is more challenging.
-The shorter route averages around 35km, although there are a couple of days which are over 40km.
+The shorter route averages around 30km and is rolling, with largely gentle climbs and descents.

-The longer route is over 50km each day and also contains more climbing.
+The longer route is over 50km each day and also contains more climbing, including a couple of longer more challenging ascents.
 Both options start and finish in the same place, so it is possible to choose each day which route you prefer to take.

 In addition, there are optional extensions available each day in case you wish to cycle further.